kellerhd/Botnuki/README.md

 /roleremove [rolename1] [rolename2] [etc] - remove a role or several roles to your user profile

+/entergiveaway - enters a giveaway if the activeGiveaway variable is set to true

+/drawwinners [number] - selects a number of winners from the pool of entrants to the giveaway

 The roles authorized for adding or removal are as follows: Smite, League, Paladins, Battlerite, and Ark.

 More features will be added to this bot when determined necessary!